top of page

 • Secured a student voting position on the California State Board of Education.

-• Introduced CASC curriculum in eight countries including China, Russia, Pakistan, Brazil, Japan, South Africa, the United Kingdom, and Croatia.
+• Introduced CASC curriculum in eight countries including China, Russia, Pakistan, Brazil, Japan, South Africa, the United Kingdom, Egypt, Armenia, and Croatia.

 • As a result of its success in youth leadership and development, the California Task Force on Self-Esteem honored CASC as a model self-esteem program, and the International Youth Foundation selected CASC as a model youth program.